zilverline/sequent/docs/docs/concepts/types.md

 ```

 **There is no need to use this in Events since those should always contain the hashed secret.**
-Events can store these values in plain Strings
+Events can store these values in plain Strings.

 ## BigDecimal